Designing an innovative air distribution system to transform home building

 Providing technical expertise to ensure compliance

 “As the Rheia system was so unique, there wasn't an Underwriters Laboratories standard that completely covered it,” says Watts.
 “Ensuring compliance with UL standards is non-negotiable, as the organization sets global standards to ensure worker and consumer safety.
-The Essential team provided us with the technical arguments to support our work with the regulator.
+The team provided us with the technical arguments to support our work with the regulator.
 This helped us to meet UL’s new stringent standard designated for these types of systems.
-With Essential’s help, we managed to achieve this on our first attempt.”
+With their help, we managed to achieve this on our first attempt.”

 Finally, we supported beta testing of the solution with builders at several homes across the nation.
 We used inputs such as system commissioning, airflow testing feedback, and installation observations to further refine the product.
 By so doing, Rheia increases the likelihood that the product will be embraced by builders and contractors when the HVAC solution is introduced to the market, leaving them well-positioned to build a successful product portfolio that builds its brand for innovation.